tgoldenberg/brn-gitbook/chapter_18_adding_redux_to_your_app.md

 }
 ```

 The **combineReducers** function simply allows us to have several of these state objects, and combine them into a single object.
-The use of **thunk** is for sending asyncronous actions to our store, a common need in complex apps, but not absolutely necessary.
+The use of **thunk** is for sending asyncronous actions to our store, a common need in complex apps, but not absolutely necessary (more on this later).

 ### Building Our Store